 CRWDB reserves the right to (a) reject any and all proposals, or (b) to accept or reject any or all terms in the proposal(s).

 CRWDB reserves the right to negotiate with the proposer(s) after proposals are reviewed, if such action is deemed to be in the best interest of CRWDB.

 The specifications outlined in this RFP have been determined to be a minimum acceptable standard.
 Proposers are encouraged to submit a proposal that will provide the residents of LWDA 15 with the best quality and cost-effective option for the services being requested.

-RFP Release, Timeline and Questions
+E. RFP Release, Timeline and Questions

-RFP Release Date: February 14, 2019

-Non-Mandatory Pre-Proposal Conference to be held at the CRWDB Offices March 4, 2019 located at 22 W. Washington Street Petersburg, VA 23803 2:00 p.m.
-Eastern Time Final Deadline for Questions Submitted in Writing March 8, 2019

-RFP Proposal Due Date 4:00 p.m.
-Eastern Time March 18, 2019 RFP Review Team makes recommendation to CRWDB Executive Director April 12, 2019 Executive Committee reviews RFP Review Team findings and makes recommendations May 7, 2019 CRWDB enters into discussions/negotiations with top ranked Proposer(s) May 13, 2019 CEOs meet to approve CRWDB One-Stop Operator Selection May 20, 2019

-Contract negotiation complete June 12, 2019

-One-Stop Operator Contract Start Date June 13, 2019
+Tentative Timeline

-Note: Dates are subject to change.
+Note: Dates may be subject to change.